 - What is still possible, even though the circumstances look like this today?

-- What are the bigger conversations you need to have?
+- What are the more significant conversations you need to have?

 - How are you helping to bring the ‘maker instinct’ alive in your teams and your whole organization?
 How could you do this to accelerate experimentation and innovation?

-- What opportunities for personal transformation are you offering in your organization right now for those who want to take them?
+- What opportunities for personal transformation are you offering in your organization for those who want to take them?

 As conscious leaders –